olvaffe/olv-notes/compositors/latency.md

     * the client frame reachs the proxy first before reaching the real server in the host
     * fences in both directions also need to be relayed
-* the kernel receives a page flip requests
+* the kernel receives a page flip or atomic commit request
   * kernel returns immediately and return a fence
   * the HW flips to the new buffer on next vsync
     * this can be simulated in SW using a thread